Unnatural Links: What is the Purpose of the Google FUD Campaign?

 Then Google will penalize you (or take manual action as they call it in Google-speak).
 Then the same person can extort you so that you pay them to get those harmful links removed.

-as in not counting them at all, neither as positive nor as positive links.
+They could stop counting them altogether – neither as positive nor as positive links.
 Instead Google wants to offer a so called disavow tool.
-It will be added to Google Webmaster Tools.
+They also added to Google Search Console.

-In it you will have to manually check all the links pointing to your site an then mark those you don’t trust as “unnatural”.
+There you have to manually check all the links pointing to your site and then mark those you don’t trust as “unnatural”.

 This way Google gets an army of unpaid workers to clean up the Web.